-NEW YORK - Bonhams is honored to present a lecture by Sir Mark Jones, FSA, entitled, "Why do we collect?" on March 19 at 580 Madison Avenue, to begin at 7:00 PM.
+NEW YORK - Bonhams is honoured to present a lecture by Sir Mark Jones, FSA, entitled, "Why do we collect?" on March 19 at 580 Madison Avenue, to begin at 7:00 PM.
 Sir Mark was the Director of the Victoria and Albert Museum in London (2001-2011), the Director of the National Museum of Scotland in Edinburgh (1992-2001) and the Curator of Medals at the British Museum (1974-1992).
 He is presently the Master of St Cross College, Oxford.

 Sir Mark will address the complexities of collecting from a variety angles, including examining concepts such as beauty, particularity and rarity.
 The relationship of culture and collection will also be discussed, including the significance of philanthropic collection and the role of museums.